 Starting with paper, cardboard, and 2D design tools, develop an idea for your omni-animal.
 Then use Inkscape to design your cut files.
-As cardboard is cheap, robust, and easy to work with, it makes an excellent prototyping material.
+After cutting your design, use paint or craft materials found in the lab to augment your omni-animals.
+Cardboard is cheap, robust, and easy to work with, it makes an excellent prototyping material.
 Always cut your initial iterations with cardboard.
 Consider cutting a prototype before you have finalized your design--many people find physical prototypes help their design work.
+While you are not required to, we suggest that you cut your final product out of a more structural material such as plywood or mdf.
 Save time for tweaks!

 - 2D design: Use Inkscape or another 2D design tool to create vector-based and raster-based designs.
-Your omni-animal should have both cuts and etched details.
+Your omni-animal should be in wood or mdf and have both cuts and etched details.

 - Connecting pieces: Create three-dimensional objects from two-dimensional components.

 - Prototyping: Cut out omni-animal parts defined by vector images using the laser cutter in cardboard to test your design (low-fidelity prototype).

 - Iterating and finishing: After confirming that your prototype can connect properly, cut out final omni-animal with decorative patterns or marks; consider using a more structural material such as plywood or MDF (final version).